siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/3-functionalprogramming/60-2025-02-18-understanding-map-filter-and-reduce-in-kotlin.md

 linkTitle:  map, filter, and reduce
 translationKey: understanding-map-filter-and-reduce-in-kotlin
 weight: 60
-description: This blog post explores `map`, `filter`, and `reduce` in Kotlin, their syntax, use cases, and practical examples.
+description: This article explores `map`, `filter`, and `reduce` in Kotlin, their syntax, use cases, and practical examples.
 date: 2025-02-18
 url: understanding-map-filter-and-reduce-in-kotlin
 tags: